 When doing documentation work, be it regular documentation, how-tos, or wikis, I always use reStructuredText syntax if I have the chance, so eventually if I have to provide documentation in other forms, I can convert source text into other formats like HTML or PDF seamlessly.
 This same rule applies to wikis, which are, after all, a collaborative way of producing documentation.
-On GitHub wikis are also git repositories.
-So you can clone it and work like any other repo.
-Great, isn't it?

 In a previous post about django translations in this blog, I shared how to achieve a quick system that allowed me to manage translations stored in models and served using a template tag.
 In this post I will explain how to serve images that contain translated text and, hence, a localized image exists for each language.